Why You Should Have Cat Insurance in Canada

 Yes, Canadians sure do love their pets!

-Yet despite cat ownership being on the rise, less than half of all pet owners take their furry friend to the veterinarian regularly.
-Even more concerning?
-In a 2022 survey on pet ownership statistics, researchers found that fewer than 3% of people have pet insurance.
+Yet despite cat ownership being on the rise, less than half of all pet owners take their furry friend to the veterinarian regularly and in a 2022 study researchers found that only around 3% of Canadian cats and dogs have pet insurance.

 Of course, these numbers do not reflect how we care for our cat’s health.
-Nor do they paint us all as “bad” pet parents.
-Instead, what these statistics expose is the misunderstanding (and let’s be frank, confusion and fear) that often exists when it comes to Canadian cat insurance.
+Nor do they show the love we have for our cats - or the love cats have for us.
+Instead, what these statistics show is the gap in understanding that often exists when it comes to Canadian cat insurance.

 Luckily, we're here to help!

-Read on to learn why you should have cat insurance in Canada and better understand how to choose the right plan.
+Read on to learn why you should have cat insurance in Canada and better understand how to choose the right pet insurance plan.

 Is Cat Insurance Worth It?